 HHA may not charge the owner for the inspection of the unit prior to the initial term of the lease or for a first inspection during assisted occupancy of the unit.
-However, HHA may charge a reasonable fee to owners for reinspections in two situations:
+However, HHA may charge a \$75 fee to owners for reinspections in three situations:

-1. When the owner notifies HHA that a repair has been made but the deficiency has not been corrected; or

-When the time for repairs has elapsed and the deficiency has not been corrected.
+- 1. When the owner notifies HHA that a repair has been made but the deficiency has not been corrected: - 2.
+When the time for repairs has elapsed and the deficiency has not been corrected; or - 3.
+Failure to cancel or reschedule an initial inspection at least 24 hours before the scheduled date.